Innocentem non condemnari (an innocent person should not be condemned).

-"The act should not be judged by asking whether someone was killed yesterday, but by observing that someone is missing of being here today"
+"The act should not be judged by asking whether someone was killed yesterday, but by observing that someone is missing today"

 Learning to consider the Human destined to exist means learning to view differently the absence of this child today due to the abortion performed yesterday.